le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 After choosing the type, there will be more options like the longevity, actuation force, spring force and travel distance.
-Don't get lost in the details and instead try out different options, with your closed eyes as well so you can focus better on the feel of each options, and make the choise that fits you the best.
+Don't get lost in the details and instead try out different options, with your closed eyes as well so you can focus better on the feel of each option, and make the choice that fits you the best.

 #### Profile